openmainframeproject/tac/tools/it_support.md

 parent: Tools
 ---

-# IT Support
+# IT and Release Enginering Support

 * TOC
 {:toc}

 The Linux Foundation provides support for the infrastructure hosted by the {{ site.foundation_name }}.
+This support includes both IT support, as well as Release Engineering support.
 This document outlines the included services available to projects.

 ## IT Support